cseanburns/personal_knowledge_mgmt/src/2b-working-with-gen-ai.md

 below I demonstrate a session with Google's Gemini where I construct a series of prompts to talk about prompt engineering.
 The goal of the session is to show how using generative AI effectively is iterative, which means that I apply answers from Gemini to generate new responses.
-You can read through the exchange at the following link:
+Read through the exchange at the following link:

 - [Prompt Engineering: Crafting Instructions for AI (Example exchange)][prompt_example]